What Is Are Garment Spec Sheets and What Are They Used For?

 You might be wondering if a spec sheet isn’t the same thing as a tech pack.
 Well, it’s not.

 Spec sheets contain only key construction details needed to produce a finished garment.
+The detailed measurements and specifications included in the sheet are often referred to as garment specs.
 The key component of a spec sheet is a measurement chart (or measurement sheet).
 This chart contains all the measurements and locations for a clothing design.

 Tech packs, conversely, contain both a spec sheet as well as other key details, including grading specification, BOM (Bill of Materials), etc.